 The following documents have been considered:• Rules for third-cycle courses and study programmes at Umeå University, FS 1.1-87-16.• Guidelines for documentation of data in Ladok on third-cycle level at Umeå University, FS 1.1.2-1603-14.• Admission regulations for third-cycle courses and study programmes at Umeå University, FS 1.1-859-17.• Delegation of authority at the Faculty of Science and Technology, Dnr 103-1701-11

 These documents (in Swedish) can be found on the university homepage for doctoral education, together with further regulations and guidelines.

-Third-cycle courses and study programmes at Umeå University (in Swedish)
+Third-cycle courses and study programmes at Umeå University

 Faculty guidelines for credit transer in third-cycle courses and study programmes (in Swedish)

 A clear division of responsibilities between the various roles in doctoral education is described in the document:Roles and responsibilities in third-cycle courses and study programmes at the Faculty of Science and Technology, Umeå University (in english)

 Below is a summary: